Zhanghu927/CSI_codes/README.md

 # CSI_codes
-Code for figures in the manuscript
+Code for figures and data in the manuscript 'A novel red-edge spectral index for retrieving the leaf chlorophyll content'

 'Ref_ALL(Swir).mat' is the .mat file storing the PROSAIL simulated reflectance .
 It is a 3d matrix (x*y*z: 81*10*100).
 X: Chl from 0 to 80,